aakashapoorv/Scoreboard/README.md

 7. **Error handling**: The code contains extensive error handling to account for a variety of edge cases.
 This includes checking for null or empty team names, ensuring that home and away teams are not the same, disallowing negative scores, preventing score updates after a match has ended, and handling situations where a match is started or ended multiple times.
 These checks ensure that the scoreboard operates correctly and robustly in a wide range of situations.
 This level of error handling is essential for any complex system, and has been integrated here in a way that does not obscure the main logic of the program.

 8. **No unnecessary classes or methods**: The code doesn't have any classes, methods, or variables that aren't needed.

-## Object-Oriented Design

-1. **Scalability**: If the number of matches or frequency of score updates is extremely high, we might need a more efficient way to store and retrieve match data.

-2. **Concurrency**: If multiple threads or processes are trying to update scores or retrieve match summaries at the same time, we would need to add synchronization to prevent data races or inconsistencies.

-3. **Persistence**: Currently, all match data is lost when the program ends.
-If we needed to store match data across multiple runs of the program, we'd need a way to persist match data to a file, database, or other data store.

-4. **Networking**: If we needed to update scores or retrieve summaries from a remote client, we'd need to add networking code and likely restructure our classes to fit a client-server model.

-5. **Error handling**: The code contains extensive error handling to account for a variety of edge cases.
-This includes checking for null or empty team names, ensuring that home and away teams are not the same, disallowing negative scores, preventing score updates after a match has ended, and handling situations where a match is started or ended multiple times.
-These checks ensure that the scoreboard operates correctly and robustly in a wide range of situations.
-This level of error handling is essential for any complex system, and has been integrated here in a way that does not obscure the main logic of the program.

-6. **Modularity and Extensibility**: If more features or complexity were anticipated, we might need a more modular design with more abstractions.
-For example, we might have an abstract `Match` class with different subclasses for different sports, or we could use interfaces to allow different types of score storage (in-memory, database, etc.).

 ## Built With